 MBA or Master’s in Business Administration is an internationally recognised degree that helps candidates develop skills required for careers in business and management.
-Students tend to pursue an MBA after practically any undergraduate degree or professional experience, however, most common undergraduate fields that form the base of an MBA or PGDM qualification are that of engineering, commerce, economics and business administration.
+Students tend to pursue an MBA after practically any undergraduate degree or professional experience, however, the most common undergraduate fields that form the base of an MBA or PGDM qualification are that of engineering, commerce, economics and business administration.

 Any MBA programme covers various areas of business administration, such as accounting, applied statistics, business communication, business law, business ethics, finance, managerial economics, management, entrepreneurship, marketing, supply-chain management and operations management.
-An MBA programme is considered to have more conventional curriculum and focuses more on technical and theoretical teaching of management concepts.
+An MBA programme is considered to have a more conventional curriculum and focuses more on technical and theoretical teaching of management concepts.

 Why are they pursued?

 Both an MBA and a PGDM are management and business administration degrees.
 Students tend to choose an MBA because it is professionally recognised all over the world and the curriculum aspects remain the same more or less across universities.